PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Image caption**: You can click on an uploaded image and add a caption.
 You can put a caption by language.
 The caption is displayed in front-office when you hover the thumbnail image according to the selected language.

 - **Cover image**: You can click on an uploaded image to assign it as cover image.
 There is necessarily a cover image.
 There can be only one cover image.
-If you upload many images by pressing Ctrl, the first image selected is the cover image.
+If you upload many images, the first image selected is the cover image.
 It’s the image displayed in product list in front-office.
 You can change the cover image by clicking on an image, check the checkbox “cover image” and click on Save.
 If it was checked for another image, then it’s unchecked.

 - **Zoom**: You can zoom on an uploaded image by clicking on it and click on “Zoom”.
 The image is open in its default size.
 You can close it by clicking on the cross, outside the image or pressing ESC key.
 Merchants should be able to navigate between several images in zoom view to have an easy last check before saving the page.

 - **Delete**: You can click on an uploaded image to delete it.
 When you click on “delete”, you have a modal for cancel or confirm the action.

 - **Bulk actions**: (<a href="https://github.com/PrestaShop/PrestaShop/issues/12773">issue #12773</a>) You can select many images with the checkboxes.
 After selecting more than one image, the frame on the right is opened with:
   - The number of images selected
   - An "Unselect all" link to unselect images and close the frame
   - The "zoom" button to open the first image of the list zoomed
   - A “delete all” button to delete all the product images.
 When you click on “delete all”, you have a modal for cancel or confirm the action.
   - The cross to close the frame and unselect images
   - Caption field: You can enter a caption which will be applied to all images.
 If some selected images already had captions, they are replaced when clicking on Save.
 If more than one image is selected the checkbox "cover" disappears

 - **Add a feature**: Drop-down with all features.
-If you have not yet selected a feature, the “pre-defined value” drop-down is disabled and the “customized value” field should be also disabled (currently it’s not).
+If you have not yet selected a feature, the “pre-defined value” drop-down is disabled and the “customized value” fields should be also disabled (<a href="https://github.com/PrestaShop/PrestaShop/issues/16306">issue 16306</a>)
 When you select a feature, both fields (pre-defined & customized value) are enabled.
 The features and the associated values are displayed in product details tab of the front-office.

 - **Feature pre-defined value**: Drop-down with all compositions of the selected feature.
-If you select a pre-defined value, the customized value should be disabled because a feature can’t have both.
+If you select a pre-defined value, the customized value should be disabled because a feature can’t have both (<a href="https://github.com/PrestaShop/PrestaShop/issues/16306">issue 16306</a>)
 When you add a feature with a pre-defined value, it’s added in all languages enabled.

-- **Feature customized value**: If you start enter a customized value, the pre-defined value drop-down should be disabled because a feature can’t have both.
+- **Feature customized value**: If you start enter a customized value, the pre-defined value drop-down should be disabled because a feature can’t have both (<a href="https://github.com/PrestaShop/PrestaShop/issues/16306">issue 16306</a>)
 When you add a feature with a customized value, the feature is added in all languages enabled but the customized value field stays empty in the other languages than the selected one.
 A drop-down next to the field is displayed when there are several languages installed (disabled languages are diplayed in the drop-down).
 It allows to choose in which language the field is displayed.
 Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic (<a href="https://github.com/PrestaShop/PrestaShop/issues/16299">improvement 16299</a>)

 - **Delete feature**: Button to delete the feature.
 When you click on it, you have a modal for cancel or confirm the action.
 When you delete a feature, it’s deleted in all languages.

 - **Add a brand**: Drop-down with all brands enabled.
 The brand is displayed in the product page in front-office in product details tab.
 When you add a brand, it’s added in all languages enabled.
 The logo of the brand is displayed in product details tab of the front-office if the brand has a logo, otherwise the name of the brand is displayed.

 - **Delete a brand**: Button to delete the brand.
 When you click on it, you have a modal for cancel or confirm the action.
 When you delete a brand, it’s deleted in all languages.

 - **Add a related product**: Search field to search a product.
 You can search by product name or product reference.
 When you start typing, if there are results, they are displayed and highlighted in dropdown when using keyboard and hover with mouse (<a href="https://github.com/PrestaShop/PrestaShop/issues/14052">issue 14052</a>).
 You can click on it to select it.
-It should not be possible to associate the same product with itself.
-It should not be possible to associate a product already associated to this product.
+It should not be possible to associate the same product with itself or to associate the same product several times (<a href="https://github.com/PrestaShop/PrestaShop/issues/9960">issue 9960</a>)
 You can have many associated products.

 - **Delete a related product**: The trash button is to delete all related products.
 When you click on it, you have a modal for cancel or confirm the action.
 If you want to delete only one associated product, you can click on the cross.
 When you click on it, you have a modal for cancel or confirm the action.

 - **Pack search for a product**: Select Pack of products as product type in the drop-down.
 A search field to search a product is displayed.
 You can search by product name or product reference.
 When you start typing, if there are results, they are displayed and highlighted in dropdown when using keyboard and hover with mouse (<a href="https://github.com/PrestaShop/PrestaShop/issues/14052">issue 14052</a>).
 When you select a result, then the product name is inserted in the search bar.
+You shouldn't be able to add the same product several times to the pack.
+If the product is already in the pack, you shouldn't see it in the results (<a href="https://github.com/PrestaShop/PrestaShop/issues/9617">issue 9617</a>)

 **Pack quantity**<a id="packqty"></a>
 - **Pack add a product**: Button to add the product in the quantity specified to the pack.